18F/ux-guide/_pages/research/clarify-the-basics.md

 ### Foundational research

 Foundational research is the research you do to identify and clarify the team’s objectives, assumptions, and constraints.
 This includes stakeholder interviews, secondary research, and workshops.
-Foundational research is primarily (though not exclusively) the domain of [18F Path Analysis](https://github.com/18F/path-analysis) engagements and results in, among other things, a [problem statement](https://github.com/18F/path-analysis/blob/master/approach.md#2-draft-a-problem-statement).
+Foundational research is primarily (though not exclusively) the domain of [18F Path Analysis](https://18f.gsa.gov/how-we-work/#path-analysis) engagements and results in, among other things, a [problem statement as outlined on our Github repository](https://github.com/18F/path-analysis/blob/master/approach.md#2-draft-a-problem-statement).

 ### Generative research